edmundhung/conform/docs/api/react/future/useForm.md

 ### `onValidate?: ValidateHandler<ErrorShape, Value>`

 Custom validation handler.
-Can be skipped if using the `schema` property, or combined with schema to customize validation errors.
+Can be skipped when a schema is passed as the first argument, or combined with schema validation to customize validation errors.

 ### `onError?: ErrorHandler<ErrorShape>`